KatInDartBox/cli-uv/readme.md

 i like absolute path as i can drag & drop file; (don't have to write that long path);
 absolute path should be true by default, yet i first introduce relative path in earlier version, so ...

+### change style variable from uvStyle to vvv

+> `uv toModule components/product/guest-product-component.jsx -s vvv`

+this will change
+`import uvStyle from "./my-style-path.module.scss"` to
+`import vvv from "./my-style-path.module.scss"` note\* if you change 'uvStyle', when reverse back to normal style, you must provide your changed style variable name;

 ## before conversion